Wzs010429/Wzs010429.github.io/_pages/about.md

 # 📖 Educations
+- *2024.07 - now*, Doctor of Philosophy in Computer Science, University of Auckland, New Zealand.
-- *2022.07 - 2024.06 (now)*, Master of Data Science, School of Computer Science, University of Auckland, New Zealand.
+- *2022.07 - 2024.07*, Master of Data Science, School of Computer Science, University of Auckland, New Zealand.
 - *2019.09 - 2023.06*, Bachlor of Computer Science and Technology, School of Computer Science and Information Technology, Southwest University, Chongqing.